isaki/osx-util/README.md

         h|help               : Display this screen.
         version              : Display version information.
-        r|remove <bundle_id> : Remove the specified entry with the given bundle_id;
-                               this requires that either SIP be disabled or that this process be executed in Recovery Mode.

     Environment Settings:

         NO_COLOR (https://no-color.org)
             If present, all color output will be suppressed.